Stephen du Perche: Deposition and exile by a conspiracy

 In March 1168, Stephen and his entourage, including the king, William II, and queen regent, arrived in Palermo, where the conspirators had already arrived.
 This time, Matthew was imprisoned and Gentile fled.
 He was arrested in Agrigento.
 But, though the Arabs of Palermo had been soothed, the Messinan Greeks had been riled by the past months and a rebellion consequently broke out in that city (on account of the criminal practices of one of Stephen's friends, Odo Quarrel).
 There, a mob commandeered some ships and sailed to Reggio, there to force the release of Henry of Montescaglioso.
 After Henry's arrival in Messina, Odo was arrested and brutally executed and all the Frenchmen of the city massacred: an inglorious prelude to the more widespread Sicilian Vespers of 1282.
 Stephen prepared an army (largely of Lombards from the region of Etna) and was ready to march on Messina when the young king postponed the campaign on astrological grounds.

 Matthew of Ajello, from prison, had organised the rebellion in Palermo and, seeing his opportunity, struck.
-And it was rumored that William II was murdered and the chancellor planned to marry his brother to Princess Constance, who was confined to Santissimo Salvatore, Palermo as a nun from childhood due to a prediction that "her marriage would destroy Sicily", to claim the throne, despite the existence of Henry younger brother of William.
+And it was rumoured that William II was murdered and the chancellor planned to marry his brother to Princess Constance, who was confined to Santissimo Salvatore, Palermo as a nun from childhood due to a prediction that "her marriage would destroy Sicily", to claim the throne, despite the existence of Henry, younger brother of William.
+Modern scholarship has interpreted Stephen's fall not merely as a Palermo palace coup, but as the outcome of a broader aristocratic realignment in which newer counts such as Henry of Montescaglioso and Richard of Molise, together with established mainland nobles including Robert of Caserta and Roger of Avellino, combined to curb the concentration of power around Stephen and Gilbert of Gravina.

 Stephen was finally forced to flee.
-The chancellor-archbishop was forced to take refuge in the campanile.
+The chancellor-archbishop took refuge in the campanile.
 There he held out until offered terms.
 In return for his safety, he agreed to embark at once for the Holy Land.
 He was deposed as archbishop and Walter of the Mill was elected to replace him.
 Gilbert of Gravina and his family were forced to do the same and they all left for the Kingdom of Jerusalem.
+Stephen's allies in Sicily had included not only transalpine followers but also local nobles such as Bohemund II of Tarsia, Carbonellus, and William of San Severino.

-With the attempt of Margaret to recall him in vain, he arrived in Jerusalem the summer of 1169 and soon fell ill and died.
+With Margaret's attempt to recall him in vain, he arrived in the Kingdom of Jerusalem and soon fell ill and died.
 According to William of Tyre, "he was buried with honour in Jerusalem in the chapter-house of the Temple of the Lord."